slin96/master-thesis/README.md

 - References
 	- elaborate forms of model comparison: MISTIQUE
 	- basic description of an experiment model that could be used for storing the pipelines: "Schema Paper"

-## Questions
+## Possible research questions?
+- Best way to represent/save/transfer model? - Evaluate different strategies in different settings
+- What do we have to save to make a model recoverable?
+- Develop a system architecture/data model to manage multiple different models in a distributed setting (Distributed Model Management / Distributed Model Versioning) -...?

+## Things to think about in described setting

 ### General
 - what assumptions are valid to make?